nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 ## Application Deployment

 The current deployment strategy is using a push mechanism.
-This means Nuvla issues remote commands on the NuvlaBox, using the appropriate Docker tools.
-A similar mechanism is used for Kubernetes clusters.
+This means Nuvla issues remote commands on the NuvlaBox, using the appropriate container orchestration tools.

 ![nuvlabox-app-deployment.png](/assets/img/nuvlabox-app-deployment.png)
 {: style="width: 50%;" class="center-image" :}